ui-extension

 .

-If you need to bind it to a custom layout, you can use the following method.
+If you need to attach it to a custom layout, you can use the following method.

 The following example